 A NO vote would maintain the requirement of a minimum of two-acres for non-commercial agriculture and a new definition of "Agriculture" would not be adopted.
+Reasons why some voters might vote yes:

 - To clarify the term "agriculture." - To remove the lot size for agricultural activities that are not for profit.